robmarkcole/Hue-sensors-HASS/README.md

   - platform: hue
 ```

+As per [this issue](https://github.com/robmarkcole/Hue-sensors-HASS/issues/48) it is recommended to use the default naming options in the Hue app in order to ensure sensible sensor names in HA.

 ## Front end display

 To add the following group to your HA frontend, add the following to groups.yaml (obviously editing to use your sensors):